Johan-torfs/plg-platformer/README.md

 - Made it so the player will always be pushed away from the wall
 - The player can control how far he is pushed by holding the directionals
 - Updated tilemap to make wall jumping necessary
+- Changed the force with which the player gets pushed away

 ### Moving platforms
 - Made an addition to the PatrolPath to get the local position